ppy/osu-wiki/wiki/Replay/en.md

 _Left is the original Multi play and right is an exported Multi replay_

 Replays from Multi can only be exported from _Head-to-Head_ or _Team VS_ team mode only.
-The replay will **not be saved internally and not considered in the local leaderboard**.
+These replays will **not be saved internally and not considered in the local leaderboard**.
-Multi elements will not be saved as shown in the image above.
+Multi elements will not be saved as shown in the image comparison above (refer to the second image).

 ### Spectator

-As spectator mode requires access to [Extended Chat Console][Extended Chat Console wikilink], please log-in with an active in-game account and connect to a Bancho server.
+As spectator mode requires access to [Extended Chat Console][Extended Chat Console wikilink], please log-in with an active in-game account and connect to Bancho.

 After that, press `F9` to access the Extended Chat Console and pick a player to spectate.
 Make sure to have the _same_ difficulty/beatmap as the player, or a small red-outline warning box will appear at the bottom-right for not having the difficulty/beatmap specified, hence no spectator's replay.